COLUMN-China energy targets show intent, picks winners and losers: Russell

 There is limited scope to boost domestic output from conventional wells, meaning unconventional shale and coal seam gas will have to do much of the heavy lifting over the next six years.

-The plan targets at least 30 bcm of shale and 30 bcm of coal seam gas, but this can be achieved only at the expense of a concerted drilling program and substantial investment.
+The plan targets at least 30 bcm of shale and 30 bcm of coal seam gas, but this can be achieved only at the expense of a concerted drilling programme and substantial investment.

 This makes it more likely that pipeline gas from Russia and central Asia and liquefied natural gas will have to supply a larger share of China’s expected growth in natural gas demand.